This post may contain affiliate links. When you purchase through links on our site, we may earn an affiliate commission. Read our affiliate disclosure

 How Long Does It Take for Hydrogen Peroxide to Kill Mold?

 If you want to kill the mold completely, let the peroxide sit for a while.
-Light stains typically go away in 10 to 15 minutes, while tougher spots may need 20 to 30 minutes.
+Light stains typically go away in 10 to 15 minutes, while tougher stains may need 25 to 30 minutes or even more.
 After the spray, you can do another task to save your time.
 Time optimization is very important in our lives.

 If there are very stubborn mold stains, you might need to apply this solution several times.
 The fizzing means it’s breaking down the mold.
 Once the bubbling slows, you can scrub and rinse.